birminghamurbanobservatory/static-website/README.md

 ## Build

 Run ```gatsby build``` to perform an optimized production build for your site generating static HTML and per-route JavaScript code bundles.
+The built static files are put in the _public_ directory.

 ## Serve production code